leafsphp/new-docs/README.md

 Leaf also has a bunch of tools which help you build **faster**, **more scaleable** solutions quicker than ever.

 <p class="alert -info">
-  Checkout the first release of Aloe CLI.
+  Checkout the new release of Aloe CLI.
 Aloe replaces the standard console tools in Leaf API, Leaf MVC and SKeleton. <a href="/#/aloe-cli/">Read the docs</a>
 </p>

 ### 🎮 Leaf CLI